-When citing your own data, you will typically include references in two locations.
+When citing your own data in an article, you will typically include references in two locations.
 First, the citation will appear in a “data availability statement,” which is placed on the article’s abstract page on the journal web site or in the first footnote.

 Second, the data should also be cited formally in the bibliography of the article.
-While data availability statements are fairly standard in published papers, including the data in the bibliography is not.
-Doing so is important, however, as it helps your article and data to stay linked together.
+While data availability statements are fairly standard in published articles, including the data in the bibliography is not.
+Doing so is important, however, as it helps your article and data to stay linked together and lends more visibility to the data.
 We strongly encourage this practice.

 In both cases, remember to include the DOI.

 Citing Other Researchers’ Data

 When you use other researchers’ data in your written work, cite them as you would any other scholarly contribution on which you draw.
 If the data are available from a data repository, always refer to the repository copy in your citation: repositories are set up to ensure that the data will still be available, and findable using the citation information they provide, many years ahead.

 Some large data projects, such as the World Value Survey, self-archive, meaning the project holds and disseminates the data rather than publishing them through a data repository.
 In almost all cases, they will recommend a citation format, which you should follow, taking particular care to cite the exact version of the data you have used in your work.

 In some instances, additional steps beyond citing data may be warranted.
 For instance, if your work draws on (and cites) a large-scale data project and you only use a subset of the data produced by the project, you should describe how and why you extracted the particular subsets of the data that you used in your study.